 After World War Two, he toured the world with his one-man show.

 In the late 1950's his appearance in the movie "Love in the Afternoon" started his second film career.
 This was followed by such films as "Can-Can", "Pepe", "Count Your Blessings", "A Breath of Scandal", "Jessica", "A New Kind of Love", "In Search of the Castaways", "Fanny", and, most importantly, "Gigi".
 In 1959 he received a special Academy Award for his contributions to the world of entertainment.
-In the 1950's and 1960's, he made a number of memorable appearances on television in such programs as The Lucy-Desi Comedy Hour Click here for the first part of the 1958 episode, Lucy Goes to Mexico. and The Jack Benny Program.
+In the 1950's and 1960's, he made a number of memorable appearances on television in such programs as The Lucy-Desi Comedy Hour Click here for the 1958 episode, Lucy Goes to Mexico. and The Jack Benny Program.